gnuton/RagBag/Docs/Assembly-x86.md

 Note that in order to reference any memory location in a segment, the processor combines the segment address in the segment register with the offset value of the location.

 ### Data types ###
+The following are used to declare initialized data
 * DB - Bytes (1Byte - 8bit)
 * DW - Words   (2 Byte -16bit)
 * DD - Double word (4B)